radna0/moonshine/README.md

 source env_moonshine/bin/activate
 ```

-### 2. Install the Moonshine package
+### 2a.
+Install the `useful-moonshine` package to use Moonshine with Torch, TensorFlow, or JAX

-The `moonshine` inference code is written in Keras and can run with each of the backends that Keras supports: Torch, TensorFlow, and JAX.
-The backend you choose will determine which flavor of the `moonshine` package to install.
+The `useful-moonshine` inference code is written in Keras and can run with each of the backends that Keras supports: Torch, TensorFlow, and JAX.
+The backend you choose will determine which flavor of the `useful-moonshine` package to install.
 If you're just getting started, we suggest installing the (default) Torch backend:

 ```shell
 uv pip install useful-moonshine@git+https://github.com/usefulsensors/moonshine.git